Recognized as one of Canada's Top Employers for Young People (2022):

 Publishes sustainability report | yes |

-Noteworthy initiatives | operates a biofuel processing facility that turns over 115,000 tonnes of organic waste into renewable natural gas used to power the city's growing fleet of natural gas-powered waste collection trucks and service vehicles (and is the largest biofuel processing facility in North America), is also working with Metro Vancouver in the development of a one-stop waste drop-off facility (Eco-centre) for residents and small businesses across the region |
+Noteworthy initiatives | operates a biofuel processing facility that turns up to 96,626 metric tonnes of organic waste into renewable natural gas used to power the city's growing fleet of natural gas-powered waste collection trucks and service vehicles |

-Building footprint includes | rainwater collection, green roof, solar water heating, geothermal heating/cooling, electric vehicle charging stations, solar air heating, ongoing LED street light replacement program |
+Building footprint includes | rainwater collection, green roof, solar water heating, geothermal heating/cooling, electric vehicle charging stations, ongoing LED street light replacement program |

-Extended recycling | organics, paper use reduction strategy and a new strategy to reduce the use of single-use items, uniforms and apparel, hosts unique pop-up junk collection events throughout the year for residents to properly dispose of all types of waste, construction materials (municipal collection program has targeted a 70% diversion rate and refunds deposit fees when company meet or exceed the diversion rate targets) |
+Extended recycling | organics, paper use reduction strategy and a new strategy to reduce the use of single-use items, uniforms and apparel, construction materials (municipal collection program exceeded 70% goal, reaching a diversion rate of 85% [deposit fees are refunded when company meet or exceed the diversion rate targets]) |

 Commuter amenities | partnership with Modo (co-op car-sharing service) for work-related staff use, Commuter Challenge, Bike to Work Week, preferred parking for carpoolers, formal electric vehicle strategy (includes initiatives to ensure accessible charging infrastructure and the adoption of EV's by citizens, moving to electric fleet vehicles with the goal of 100% of the fleet being zero-emission vehicles), walk to public transit, secure/sheltered bicycle parking, online carpool sign-up, transit subsidies |

-Community partnerships | BC Hydro and FortisBC (energy management programs), Pembina Institute, Community Energy Association of BC, Surrey Environmental Partners, Friends of Semiahmoo Bay Society, Salmon Habitat Restoration Program (conducted in partnership with Dillon Consulting), Surrey Natural Areas Partnership (summer student employment program to enhance and protect the city's urban forests; partners include Green Timbers Heritage Society, Sunnyside Acres Heritage Society, and White Rock and Surrey Naturalists Society); Earth Day and World Oceans Day (working in partnership with approximately 30 community partners and coordinated by the city’s urban forest stewardship team, Surrey's Environmental Extravaganza includes a series of free environmental programs and events that normally takes place between Earth Day and World Oceans Day (editor's note: the initiative was paused during the pandemic and launched as a self-guided program) |
+Community partnerships | Pembina Institute, Community Energy Association of BC, Surrey Environmental Partners, Friends of Semiahmoo Bay Society, Salmon Habitat Restoration Program (conducted in partnership with Dillon Consulting), Surrey Natural Areas Partnership (summer student employment program to enhance and protect the city's urban forests; partners include Green Timbers Heritage Society, Sunnyside Acres Heritage Society, and White Rock and Surrey Naturalists Society), Earth Day and World Oceans Day as part of Surrey's Environmental Extravaganza (activities hosted in partnership with approximately 18 community partners) |

 The Career Directory